What’s New in Facial Rejuvenation?

 Recent studies in facial cosmetic surgery indicate that more patients are requesting cosmetic surgery to remain competitive in the workplace.
 Due to the economic downturn however, patients are more educated in the options in cosmetic surgery and more are making use of less invasive procedures to delay surgical procedures.

 My patients are requesting more natural results with shorter recovery times to return back to their work and lifestyles.
-The most common non-surgical procedures for both men and women still remains Botulinum Toxin.
+The most common non-surgical procedures for both men and women still remains Muscle Relaxing Injections.
 However, the use of the “liquid face lift” to rejuvenate the face is fast becoming very popular.
 The procedure is designed to bring back youthful features through the volumetric replacement of soft tissues lost with the process of ageing.

 The procedure is performed in the office where a natural gel, Voluma (Juvederm) or Sub Q (Perlane) is injected in specific regions of the face to restore the 3D structure of the area.
 I use a “5 point” injection technique to painlessly support the deeper facial soft tissues and lift the face.
 Patients can expect minimal down time and the “rested” or “lifted” look can last 12-24 months.